mlevison/APR-Markdown-Export/post/when_to_estimat/index.md

 date: "2006-09-11"
 categories:
   - "backlog-refinement"
+excerpt: 'As with my previous post a quick question to the [Scrum mailing'
 ---

 As with my previous post a quick question to the [Scrum mailing list](https://groups.yahoo.com/group/scrumdevelopment/) goes a long way.
 My original question: